opentdf/backend/containers/entitlement-pdp/README.md

 | OPA_CONFIG_PATH           | "/etc/opa/config/opa-config.yaml" | Path to OPA config yaml - valid OPA config must exist here or service will not start.
 Normally this should be left alone                                                                                              |
 | OPA_POLICYBUNDLE_PULLCRED | "YOURPATHERE"                     | If the OPA config used points to a policybundle stored in an OCI registry that requires credentials to fetch OCI artifacts, this should be set to a valid personal access token that has pull access to that registry |

+All environment variables starting with`OPA_` will be replaced in the opa config file

 ## OCI container image

 ### Test